 ]]>

-Work, Leisure, and the Paradox of Innovation /work-leisure-and-the-paradox-of-innovation/?utm_source=rss&utm_medium=rss&%23038;utm_campaign=work-leisure-and-the-paradox-of-innovation Thu, 01 May 2025 18:38:56 +0000 https://felixk.me/?p=117 The relationship between work and leisure is controversial.
+Work, Leisure, and the Paradox of Innovation /work-leisure-and-the-paradox-of-innovation/ Thu, 01 May 2025 18:38:56 +0000 https://felixk.me/?p=117 The relationship between work and leisure is controversial.
 Reading Bertrand Russell’s thoughts on the subject sparked both inspiration and self-reflection.
 Russell argues that the glorification of hard work is a “slave morality” and that modern society no longer needs slaves.
 He divides work into two types: The latter category, which includes politics and executive roles, […]

 The post Work, Leisure, and the Paradox of Innovation appeared first on Felix Kang.